 You can decide set the minimum number of content violations that you want to match before the file is considered a violation.
 For example, you can choose 10 if you want to be alerted on files with at least 10 credit card numbers found within its content.

-Choose the Governance actions you want Cloud App Security to take when a match is detected.
+Choose the Governance actions you want Defender for Cloud Apps to take when a match is detected.

 Once you've created your policy, you can view it in the File policy tab.
 You can always edit a policy, calibrate its filters, or change the automated actions.
 The policy is automatically enabled upon creation and starts scanning your cloud files immediately.
 Take extra care when you set governance actions, they could lead to irreversible loss of access permissions to your files.
 It's recommended to narrow down the filters to exactly represent the files that you wish to act upon, using multiple search fields.
 The narrower the filters, the better.
 For guidance, you can use the Edit and preview results button in the Filters section.